INSTITUTE OF TRADITIONAL MEDICINE

 Natural Products Development And Formulations

-- Department
+- Overview

 - Training Programmes

-- Formulation and standardization of herbal medicine
+- Formulation and standardization of herbal medicines

-- Antioxidant assays
+- Conducting antioxidant activity assays

 Biological And Pre-Clinical Studies